eshinhw/quant-portfolio-visualizer/README.md

 - generate portfolio performance matrices
 - offer strategy rebalancing feature

-Users can quickly access to their account information and investing portfolios once they get access code from Questrade.
+Users can quickly access to their account information and portfolios once they get access code from Questrade.

 ## Purpose